florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

 This is not planning.
 It is the first move.

-Roll the die.
+Roll the dice.
 The number that comes up is your commitment for the week.

 *My number:* \_\_\_\_\_

-List that many concrete actions — conversations, gestures, decisions, small movements:
+List that many concrete actions — conversations, decisions, small movements:

 1\. \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_